aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 Using the Table.PreferredWidth property will adjust its preferred width relative to the container (i.e the page, text column or outer table cell).
 The example below shows how to set a table to auto fit to 50% of the page width.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-SpecifyHeightAndWidth-AutoFitToPageWidth.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-SpecifyHeightAndWidth-AutoFitToPageWidth.cpp" >}}

 Before you can use preferred widths on a table you must make sure that the table contains at least one row.
 This is because such table formatting in a Microsoft Word document is stored in the rows of a table.